dell/csm-docs/content/docs/csidriver/installation/helm/powerstore.md

 **Requirements for NVMeFC**
 - NVMeFC Zoning of the Host Bus Adapters (HBAs) to the Fibre Channel port must be done.

+*NOTE:*
+- Do not load the nvme_tcp module for NVMeFC

 ### Linux multipathing requirements
 Dell PowerStore supports Linux multipathing.
 Configure Linux multipathing before installing the CSI Driver for Dell